richardanaya/lit-html-rs/README.md

 # lit-html-rs

-A Rust library for using the HTML template library [lit-html](https://lit-html.polymer-project.org/).
+A Rust library for using the HTML template library [lit-html](https://lit-html.polymer-project.org/) created by the Google Polymer project.

 **this library is still in very early stages**